bendemonium/blog/content/posts/ri experiment.md

 date: 2024-09-22
 draft: false
 ---
-ऋ is a semivowel in Sanskrit that has taken various forms as it evolved to modern Indic languages, but since spelling is stubborn, we still use its equivalent in text.
+ऋ is a vowel/vocalic *r* in Sanskrit that has taken various forms as it evolved to modern Indic languages, but since spelling is stubborn, we still use its equivalent in text.
 It's read, however, like /ɾi/ in *Hindi-Urdu* and /ɾu/ in *Marathi*.
 In this experiment I try to gauge first language influence on the production and perception of /r/ as a(n) nucleus/onset-nucleus. /i/ and /u/ as vowels differ in their roundedness, and whether or not one says /r/ with their lips rounded influences what the Indic ṛ has evolved into in speech.
 In essence, the degree to which speakers of a tongue labialize their /r/ in various contexts dictates this.

 In this two-part activity,
 #### part 1: production